ywpro/US_stormwater_fee/README.md

 ## Mapped information
 This map includes 1094 stormwater utilities that charges a stormwater fee in an Equivalent Residential Unit (ERU) System or a Tier System.
+According to Campbell & Bradshaw (2021) and Ken et al. (2016),

 - ERU is the average or median impervious area of a single family residential property.
-An ERU System charges residential properties at a unit rate, and charges nonresidential properties based on the number of ERU on those properties.
+An ERU System charges residential properties at a unit rate or based on ERU utilized, and charges nonresidential properties based on ERU utilized.
 It's the most popular system in the U.S.;
-- Tier System changes both residential and nonresidential properties based on impervious area.
+- Tier System characterizes and changes both residential and nonresidential properties based on impervious area (or other variables).
 It's the second most popular system in the U.S.

 Other charging systems are represented in the following figure (Kea et al., 2016).